timfjord/AnyTest/README.md

 ## Credits

-`AnyTest` is heavily inspired by the [vim-test](https://github.com/vim-test/vim-test) plugin so all credits go the authors and maintainers of this awesome Vim plugin.
+`AnyTest` is heavily inspired by the [vim-test](https://github.com/vim-test/vim-test) plugin so all credits go to the authors and maintainers of this awesome Vim plugin.